Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.nb.md

 It is now possible to instantiate with keyValue prefill through a new instantiation API.

 You can also use prefill in custom code.
-That requires to use latest version App.cs with the following method
+This will require that the app implements the latest version of `App.cs` which includes the following method

 ```c#
   public override async Task RunDataCreation(Instance instance, object data, Dictionary<string, string> prefill)